 The Intern Group offers first-class internships across all career fields, year round. placing talented international participants in internships in Europe, Asia, Australia, North America, and Latin America.
-The Intern Group is regularly featured in the world’s top media, including CNN, Time, WSJ and Forbes.
-UAlbany is pleased to offer 8-week summer internships in Santiago to Global Distinction candidates, particularly those planning to work in Chile, or elsewhere in South America, Central America, the Caribbean, or Spain.
+The Intern Group is regularly featured in the world’s top media, including CNN, Time, WSJ, and Forbes.
+UAlbany is pleased to offer 8-week summer internships in Santiago to Global Distinction candidates and other UAlbany and SUNY students, particularly those planning to work in Chile, or elsewhere in South America, Central America, the Caribbean, or Spain.

 Course Descriptions and Syllabi

 The Intern Group’s international internship program in Chile is the perfect way for students to climb the career ladder and travel the world.
 International interns can gain hands-on experience in one of Latin America’s strongest economies while taking advantage of everything the country’s beautiful geography has to offer.

 The Intern Group offers international internships across all career fields, from Engineering to PR and Marketing, and TIG alumni have interned with corporations and NGOs alike.
 No matter your interests or background, there’s something for everyone in Chile.

 Review The Intern Group's website for more information regarding program offerings and placement options.

 You will earn 8 credits for an 8-week internship (1 credit/week) after successful completion of an online internship reflection course (GEB3000: International Internship Program via The Intern Group) offered by Florida A&M University.
 Grading is Pass/Fail.